 Third Day (Tritiya): Worship Goddess Chandraghanta – The third manifestation of Goddess Durga is Goddess Chandraghanta.
 Those who worship Devi Chandraghanta on the third day of Navratri are blessed with eternal and everlasting happiness.

 Fourth Day (Chaturthi): Worship Goddess Kushmanda -Devi Kushmanda is the fourth avatar of Goddess Durga, is worshipped on the 4th day of Navratri.
 She lives in the core of the sun (Surya).
 It is her splendor that diffuses creature and every plant of this universe.

 Sixth Day (Shashthi): Worship Goddess Katyayani – The 6th of the day of Navratri festival is dedicated to Devi Katyayani.
-In this form of Shakti 4 arms, she has shield, a sword and lotus and fourth hand is in blessing gesture.
+In this form of Shakti 4 arms, she has a shield, a sword, and lotus and fourth hand is in a blessing gesture.

 Seventh Day (Saptami): Worship Goddess Kalratri – The 7th day of Navratri is dedicated to Devi Kalratri.
 Here kal mean time and death and Kalratri means the one who is the death of Kaal.
 In this form of Shakti posses 4 armed.

 Eighth Day (Ashtami): Worship Goddess Maha Gauri – The 8th day of Navratri is dedicated to Maa Maha Gauri.
 The 8th incarnation of Maa Durga.
 In this form of Shakti posses 4 armed.
 She has Damaru in the left hand and varada mundra in another left hand.